falcosecurity/falco-website/content/en/blog/falco-0-32-0.md

 Current work is involving arm64 support (https://github.com/falcosecurity/falco/pull/1997, https://github.com/falcosecurity/falco/pull/1990, https://github.com/falcosecurity/driverkit/pull/143), gvisor event source support, and libs versioning with proper tags.

-Moreover, [a proposal for a new eBPF probe](https://github.com/falcosecurity/libs/pull/268) was merged, and hopefully we will see the new probe coming into life very soon™!
+Moreover, [a proposal for a shiny new eBPF probe](https://github.com/falcosecurity/libs/pull/268) was merged, and hopefully we will see the new probe coming into life very soon™!
+It will make use of modern eBPF features like CO-RE, ringbuffer API and new tracing program; together, these features will relax our support matrix while boosting performances.

 In the end, as always, the best is yet to come 😉